-2. Such Justices may from time to time cause any such pound to be removed and erected in any other place: and displace any such keeper upon a reasonable cause appearing to them: and also accept the resignation of such keeper.
+(2) Such Justices may from time to time cause any Removal of such pound to be removed and creeted in any other place; and displace any such keeper Displacement upon a reasonable cause appearing to them; of pound-keeper. and also accept the resignation of such keeper.